-In pursuit of company's management on social responsibility and contributing to charitable initiatives that benefit segments of society in need of support and care, and in an effort to continue and commit to performing the ethical role in accordance with the requirements of laws and public norms, KPFI contributed to supporting the Kuwaiti Association for Down Syndrome, which is one of the public benefit societies concerned with people with intellectual disabilities, especially the Down syndrome category and one of its goals is to take care of this group of both sexes and from all age groups to qualify them and develop their mental capabilities as well as their individual and collective skills to be effective elements in the society in which they live, by contributing to sponsoring the sports day organized by the association in November 2022, which had a positive impact on them.
+In pursuit of company's management on social responsibility and contributing to charitable initiatives that benefit segments of society in need of support and care, and in an effort to continue and commit to performing the ethical role in accordance with the requirements of laws and public norms, KPFI contributed to supporting the Kuwaiti Association for Down Syndrome which is one of the public benefit associations registered by Ministerial Resolution No. (51) of 2006 by the Ministry of Social Affairs and Labor, which concerned with people with intellectual disabilities, especially the Down syndrome category and one of its goals is to take care of this group of both sexes and from all age groups to qualify them and develop their mental capabilities by providing the best scientific and educational methods as well as their individual and collective skills to be effective elements in the society in which they live, by contributing to sponsoring one of the events organized by the association in 2023, which had a positive impact on them.